Data Transformation with Window Functions

 -

-ROWS BETWEEN start_point AND end_point
+ROWS BETWEEN start_point AND end_point.-

-- n PRECEDING: The n rows before the current row.
+- n PRECEDING: n rows before the current row.
 UNBOUNDED PRECEDING means all rows before the current row.

-- n FOLLOWING: The n rows after the current row.
+- n FOLLOWING: n rows after the current row.
 UNBOUNDED FOLLOWING means all rows after the current row.

 -